-We envision the Ginder Field as a premier recreational facility; not only for residents of Summit Hill, but also for local community members in Carbon and Schuylkill counties, as well as visitors and outdoor enthusiasts enjoying the historic Switchback Trail.
+We envision the Ginder Field as a premier recreational facility; not only for residents of Summit Hill, but also for local community members in Carbon and Schuylkill counties, and visitors and outdoor enthusiasts enjoying the historic Switchback Trail.

 Phase 1: Accessibility

 Our first step is funded by the Small Communities Development Grant through the Department of Conservation and Natural Resources totaling $60,000 (including a $20,000 match).
 This first phase includes the creation of ADA-accessible parking, entry and walkways, the installation of benches and shade trees, and the removal of dilapidated equipment.
 Our contributing partners for the DCNR Grant are Carbon Engineering, Stoney Lonesome Excavating and Paving Inc., the Summit Hill Borough, and the Summit Hill Shade Tree Commission.
-We held our first conference call with our state Recreation and Conservation advisor in early May and have begun the implementation process.
+We held the initial conference call with our state Recreation and Conservation advisor in 2017 and have begun the implementation process.
+We are extremely grateful to our contributors: Carbon Engineering, Stoney Lonesome Excavating and Paving, the Summit Hill Borough and the Summit Hill Shade Tree Commission.

 Phase 2: Playground